Agoric/documentation/main/zoe/guide/contracts/treasury.md

 Borrowers open a **vault** by calling `makeVaultInvitation()`in the publicAPI to get an invitation.
-Their proposal specifies that they're giving a recognized collateral type, and how much `RUN` they want in return.
+Their proposal specifies that they're giving a recognized collateral type, and how much `IST` they want in return.
 The contract is parameterized with a collateralization rate per currency and borrowers can withdraw up to that ratio.
 Other parameters control the interest rate.
 (Interest will be automatically added to the vault's debt.)
 The contract also has